 Simply knowing the steps on how to split a beehive is not enough.
 You want to maximize your chance of success.
 Well, there are additional factors at play that will determine whether your efforts are successful or not.

-Many beekeepers I interact with are curious to know when the best time to split a beehive is.
+Many beekeepers I interact with are curious about the best time to split a beehive.

 The correct answer lies in nature.
 The best time to split a colony is during the swarming season, which is in the spring.
 Why?
 You are aiding the bees’ natural instincts.
 You’re playing their tune, so they are more likely to dance along to your rhythm.

 So, please be aware that the most successful and best splits are done between spring and fall.

 Once winter starts to seep in and temperatures start to fall, splitting a colony becomes a very bad idea.